Retirement declaration form - a guide

 In House Additional Voluntary Contribution (AVC) Holders ONLY (except pension credit members) - Only members who paid AVCs need to complete this section.
 Information about your AVC is with your estimate which helps you to make decisions and complete this section.
 Tick one option only.

-Sign and date the form at the bottom of page 2.
+Sign and date the form in the designated place.

 Completing the Lifetime Allowance Declaration

 HM Revenue & Customs (HMRC) legislation requires that we obtain a written declaration from you stating the details of any pension benefits already in payment, or due for payment, before the date your LGPS benefits are payable.
-We then compare the total benefits against the Lifetime Allowance.
+We use a transitional allowance to compare the total benefits taken before 6 April 2024, and any actual tax free lump sum amounts paid since 6 April 2024, against the Lump Sum Allowance and Lump Sum Death Benefit Allowance.
 You must tell us about:

 • Sharing orders awarded as part of divorce proceedings which are already in payment, or due for payment before the date this LGPS benefit is payable.

-• State the percentage of the Lifetime Allowance which you should have been told at the time you drew the pension
+• State the percentage of the Lifetime Allowance which you should have been told at the time you drew the pension/took payment of the tax free lump sum.

 • State the date the pension became payable.